aonez/Keka/Translations-iOS/README.md

 ## Keka for iOS translation

 Note this version is not available for free.
-You can ask for a code to review it or download the beta version using the TestFlight link available in the [iOS web](https://ios.keka.io).
+You can ask for a code to review it or download the beta version using the TestFlight link available at the [iOS web](https://ios.keka.io).

 - Fork or download this project.
 - Choose your preferred `xcloc` language ([en.xcloc](en.xcloc) is the base English version).